 Research into open data platforms and their ecosystem

 Despite the anecdotal evidence, the mechanisms through which open data can scale and harness developmental goals have not yet been clearly established.
 My current programme of research examines how open government data fosters innovation and enables economic and social development in Latin America.
 One of my ongoing projects, jointly with my colleague Ben Eaton, studies empirically how engagement with open government data platforms unfolds in Buenos Aires, Mexico City and Montevideo.
 In specific terms, we ask how the installed base (the actors in the ecosystem) is mobilised in open data platforms.
 Drawing from literature on digital platforms, we aim to understand the context, formation, grow and functioning of the installed base, and to offer insights on the ways actors interact to use and generate value from these platforms.
-The results of this work will be ready by the end of the year, so watch this space for research insights and policy implications.
+The results of this work will be ready in 2018, so watch this space for research insights and policy implications.